jeremymcrae/bgen/README.md

 slow, it can parse genotypes from 500,000 individuals at >100 variants per second within python.

-This has been tested with UKBiobank bgen files (i.e. bgen version 1.2 with zlib compressed genotype probabilities, but the other versions and compression schemes should also work).
+This has been primarily been designed for UKBiobank bgen files (i.e. bgen version 1.2 with zlib compressed genotype probabilities, but the other versions and compression schemes have also been tested using example bgen files).

 #### Install
 `pip install bgen` (possibly needs `pip install cython` beforehand)